-- a) The umpire at the bowler's end shall advise the bowler and the striking batsman when a fast short pitched delivery has been bowled. - b) If a second fast short pitched delivery is bowled in the same over, the umpire shall call and signal No ball. - c) Should there be any further instance by the same bowler in that innings, the umpire shall suspend the bowler immediately from bowling again in that innings.
-The over shall be completed by another bowler, who shall neither have bowled any part of the previous over, nor be allowed to bowl any part of the next over.
+- a) The umpire at the bowler's end shall warn the bowler when the first fast short pitched delivery has been bowled in an over. - b) If a second fast short pitched delivery is bowled in the same over, the umpire shall call and signal No ball. - c) Should there be any further instance in the same over, the umpire shall suspend the bowler immediately from bowling again in that innings.
+The over shall be completed by another bowler, who shall neither have bowled any part of the previous over, nor be allowed to bowl any part of the next over. - d) In addition, a ball that passes above head height of the batter, standing upright at the popping crease, that prevents them from being able to hit it with their bat shall be called a Wide.
+For the avoidance of doubt, any fast short pitched delivery that is called a Wide under this clause shall also count as one of the allowable short pitched deliveries in that over.

-B Appendix 1 - examples relating to Section 18 Examples relating to Section 18, paragraph 3a
+B Appendix 1 - examples relating to Section 17 Examples relating to Section 17, paragraph 3a

 - a) Where 40 minutes of the first innings are lost, 10 overs are deducted from the match total of 100 overs, leaving a revised match total of 90 overs.
 Each team would therefore have 45 overs each.
-The team batting second is always entitled to the revised total number of overs allowed to the team batting first, even if the latter have been bowled out for less. - b) Where 30 minutes of the first innings are lost, 7 overs (7x4+2=30) are deducted from the match total of 100 overs leaving a revised match total of 93 overs.
+The team batting second is always entitled to the revised total number of overs allowed to the team batting first, even if the latter have been bowled out for less. - Where 30 minutes of the first innings are lost, 7 overs (7x4+2=30) are deducted from the match total of 100 overs leaving a revised match total of 93 overs.
 Rounding this down, each team would therefore have 46 overs each.